 Any advance decisions you make can be legally enforced under the Mental Capacity Act 2005.
 As a result, healthcare professionals must adhere to your wishes.

-You may have lots of questions and concerns about living wills, the law, and how both can affect you.
-With this mind, please be aware that the solicitors at First4lawyers can answer any queries and ensure your wishes are respected.
+You may have lots of questions and concerns about Living Wills, the law and how both can affect you.
+Our solicitors at First4Lawyers can answer any queries and ensure your wishes are respected.

 - Alzheimer’s disease or another form of dementia.